daniel-iwaniec/esploro/README.md

 19.85,01-06-2024,something new
 ```

-First thing I would improve is general architecture, I would divide application into bounded contexts, I would
+First thing I would improve is general architecture:
+* I would divide application into bounded contexts
-utilize CQRS, Ports&Adapters, some concepts from DDD, layers for Presentation/Application/Domain/Infrastructure and so on.
+* I would utilize CQRS, Ports&Adapters, some concepts from DDD
-Right now it is more or less standard symfony.
-Other than that, I would take grater care for amount handling (float isn't great),
+* I would divide it into layers for Presentation/Application/Domain/Infrastructure

+Other than that:
+* I would probably create some service for persisting transactions
+* I would properly handle currency (float isn't great)
-more precisely handle invalid files and presenting those errors/exceptions on frontend.
+* I would more precisely handle invalid CSV files and present those errors/exceptions on frontend

-I tried to show some more advanced concepts using `TransactionReader`
+I tried to show some more _advanced_ concepts using `TransactionReader`

+You can also look at my other PHP repositories to see more architectural patterns, I just couldnt fit that into ~3hour task